-Among the other public buildings are the Hospital, the Franciscan Convent, the Public Library, and the Mint.
-The latter is the most extensive establishment of the kind in the world.
+Among the other public buildings are the Hospital, instituted by Cortez, immediately after the conquest, and which yet stands an admirable monument to the munificence of the great conqueror, the Franciscan Convent, the Public Library, and the Mint, The latter is the most extensive establishment of the kind in the world.
 It employs 3000 hands, and has coined \$100,000 in a single day.
 There are to be found among its superintendents several Yankees, from one of whom I learned the interesting process of coining gold.
-Most of the gold found in Mexico is brought to this mint to be coined, as silver only is coined at the mines of Valenciana (near Guanajuato), and Za-The gold dust is usually melted into bullion before it is catecas. brought to the mint, to find the value each parcel has to be assayed.
+Most of the gold found in Mexico is brought to this mint to be coined, as silver only is coined at the mines of Valenciana (near Guanajuato,) and Zacatecas.
+The gold dust is usually melted into bullion before it is brought to the mint; to find the value, each parcel has to be assayed.
 The assaying is the most curious and scientific business connected with the mint.
 The gold dust being cast into bars, the bars are weighed accurately, and a piece cut off for the assayer, who melts it with double its weight in silver, and three times its weight in lead.
-It is melted in small cups made of bone ashes, which absorb all the lead, while a large portion of silver is extracted by another process, and the sample is then rolled out to a thin shaving, placed in a small vial, called a mattrass, containing nitric acid.
+It is melted in small cups made of bonc ashes, which absorb all the lead, while a large portion of silver is extracted by another process, and the sample is then rolled out to a thin shaving, placed in a small vial, called a mattrass, containing nitric acid.
 The mattrasses are then placed on a furnace, boiled for some time, when the liquid is renewed, and the process repeated, till the acid has extracted all the silver and other mineral substance, leaving the sample pure gold.
 By the difference in the weight before, and after assaying, the value is estimated.
-After this the bars are melted, refined, and being mixed with a due proportion of allov (equal portions of silver and copper), they are drawn into long strips, cut into round pieces with a sort of punch, and milled, or the edge slightly raised, when they are placed in a stamping press and come forth perfect coins.
+After this the bars. are melted, refined, and being mixed with a due proportion of alloy, (equal portions of silver and copper,, they are drawn into long strips, cut into round pieces with a sort of punch, and milled, or the edge slightly raised, when they are placed in a stamping press, and come forth perfect coins.
 The mint in the city, as well as other similar establishments, belongs to the government, to which, altogether, they are a great source of revenue.

-The hotels in the city are numerous, and some of them very extensive and well regulated.
+The hotels in the city are numerous, and some of them very extensive and well-regulated.
 I have seldom partaken of more elegant or sumptuous entertainments than at the public house at which I there stopped.
-The table was loaded with a profusion of meats, fruits, confectionaries, and wincs.
+The table was loaded with a profusion of meats, fruits, confectionaries, and wines.
 The services of china were rich and beautiful, and the courses followed each other in succession, perhaps to the amount of ten or fifteen in number.
 Such of the private dwelling houses as I entered, which were few, although of splendid exterior and spacious apartments, did not seem to be as well furnished as those of the United States usually are in our cities.

-There are three theaters in the city, all of which are nightly thronged.
-The "Principal," which is visited by the military officers and aristocracy generally, is an edifice of some credit to the drama, but the other two, the "Puente Quebrada" and "Nuevo Mexico," are any thing else.
+There are three theatres in the city, all of which are nightly thronged.
+The "Principal," which is visited by the military officers and aristocracy generally, is an edifice of some credit to the drama, but the other two, the "Puente Quebrada," and "Nuevo Mexico," are anything else.
 I did not visit either, but was informed that the representations were, if any thing, in a more deplorable state than the buildings.
-They constitute, however, the chief source of amusement for most classes, as bull fights in the city have been almost entirely abandoned.
+They constitute, however, the chief source of amusement for a certain class, as bull fights in the city have been almost entirely abandoned.